visheshraghuvanshi/hashnode/clwt7kyyj000809mi7555crjq.md

 ### Design Thinking

+Design Thinking is a user-centered approach to problem-solving and innovation that emphasizes understanding the needs of users, generating creative ideas, and iterating solutions through prototyping and testing.
+It combines empathy for the context of a problem, creativity in generating insights and solutions, and rationality in analyzing and fitting solutions to the context.
+Design Thinking is widely used in business and education to foster innovation and address complex challenges.

 **Definition**:

 * A user-centered approach to innovation that involves understanding the user, challenging assumptions, and redefining problems to identify alternative strategies and solutions.